UtkarshBhardwaj007/dotcodeschool-rust-state-machine/README.md

 * The Proof of Existence Pallet uses the blockchain to provide a secure and immutable ledger that can be used to verify the existence of a particular document or piece of data at a specific point in time as the blockchain acts as an immutable ledger whose history cannot be changed.
 * We use a `BTreeMap` for storage here.
 In actual blockchains like `PolkaDot`, there usually is a storage layer that is used to store the data.
 Rather than having a map from accounts to some data, we will actually map the content we want to claim to the user who owns it.
 This construction of content -> account allows an account to be the owner of multiple different claims, but having each claim only be owned by one user.
 * Remember that when we create the `call enum` in each pallet, we don't need to pass the caller data in the enum variants.
 The `caller` is provided by the `dispatch` logic.

+### 11.7 Macros in polkadot-sdk
+* All the pallets and the runtime follow a certain pattern and thus we can write and use `macros` for them.

+#### 11.7.1 The Call Macro
+* The purpose of the `#[macros::call]` macro is to automatically generate the `enum Call` from the functions of the pallet and the pallet level `Dispatch` logic found in each Pallet.
+* We can place the `#[macros::call]` attribute over our `impl<T: Config> Pallet<T>` where the callable functions are implemented.
+From there, the macro can parse the whole object, and extract the data it needs.
+Not all of your functions are intended to be callable, so you can isolate the functions which should be "callable" in their own `impl<T: Config> Pallet<T>`.
+* The Call macro has 2 main files:
+  * **Parse**:
+    * In order to generate the code that we want, we need to keep track of each `callable function` (name of that function, each argument name and types) that the developer wants to expose through the Runtime and the name of the `struct` where those functions are implemented.
+Normally this is `Pallet`, but we can allow the developer flexibility in their naming.
+    * These things are tracked with `CallDef` and `CallVariantDef`
+    * Also, during the parsing process, we might want to check for certain consistencies in the code being parsed.
+In this case, we require that every callable function muse have `caller` as their first parameter with `type T::AccountId`.
+This checking logic is handled by `fn check_caller_arg`.
+  * **Expand**:
+    * Once we have parsed all the data we need, generating the code is straight forward.
+If you jump down to `let dispatch_impl = quote!` you will see a bunch of code that looks like the templates we used earlier in the tutorial.
+We just left markers where the macro generation logic should place all the information to write the code we need.